 Accidents are spontaneous, unforeseen events that even the most careful, experienced driver can meet with.
 Oftentimes, it might not even be that person’s fault.
 A comprehensive insurance cover offers financial safety and some solace to the driver at such testing times.
-However, as a policyholder, one needs to be mindful of the fact that the insurance premium gets impacted with every accident claim that is filed.
+However, as a car insurance policyholder, one needs to be mindful of the fact that the insurance premium gets impacted with every accident claim that is filed.
 How does that work?
 Read on to find out.

-An accident can impact the policy premium only in circumstances where the insured makes a claim.
+An accident can impact the car insurance policy premium only in circumstances where the insured makes a claim.
 If the insured gets the repairs done without filing a claim, then while renewing the insurance, there would be no impact on the premium, unless the insurer discovers, while inspecting, that some repair work has been done to the car in the interim.

 You must be fully aware that the rate of premium is proportional to the risk involved.
 With the filing of the claim for an accident, the risk increases, inducing the insurer to increase the premium too.

-If there is a repeated history of claims against your name, then the insurance company in most cases will offer you a smaller cover, high premium, and reduce your level of coverage.
+If there is a repeated history of claims against your name, then the car insurance company in most cases will offer you a smaller cover, high premium, and reduce your level of coverage.
 Even the add-ons offered might be limited.
-In the worst-case scenario, the insurer might refuse to offer a comprehensive policy cover and instead provide you with only the mandatory third-party protection.
+In the worst-case scenario, the insurer might refuse to offer a comprehensive car insurance policy cover and instead provide you with only the mandatory third-party protection.

 - Premium loading: Premium loading refers to the additional premium charged to the insured for frequent filing of claims.
 This additional premium is for the additional risk that the insurer has to take for a riskier, accident-prone customer.
 The loading percentage usually depends on factors such as the type of claim, Insured Declared Value of the car (IDV), the condition of the car, and the claim settlement amount paid.
 On average, the premium rate is between 10% to 15% of the previous policy premium.